sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  * Return Threshold - Grieve
    * add Grief end-of-session questions - what will they miss most?
  * Change - Master of both worlds
+   * Where does their new power lie?
+Mechanisms?
+Relationships?
+Knowledge?
+Other?

 ## 30-hour Campaign